LizBaze/GridTraversal/README.md

 This game is deployed at:
 http://3.141.163.188/GridTraversal/game.html

+You can play using your arrow keys.
+It will not work on phones or tablets.

 This game was created as an interview exercise.
 The problem as stated:

 In a 100 by 100 2-D grid world, you are given a starting point A on one side of the grid, and an